v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 #### Start with the most important workflows

 Not *every* task should be turned into a card on the Dashboard.
 Focus on the most impactful tasks that can be executed within a short amount of time.
-Find opportunities that align with the fields "Quick wins" and "First successes" in the decision matrix below as a start.
+Find opportunities that align with the fields "Quick wins" and "First successes" in the following decision matrix as a start.

    ![Image of a planning matrix.](../media/connections/plan-matrix.png)